kosli-dev/cli/docs.kosli.com/content/kosli_overview/what_is_kosli.md

 Fingerprint is a unique identifier of an artifact.
 It is a calculated SHA256 hash of an artifact.
 It doesn't matter if the artifact is a single file, a directory or a docker image - we can always calculate its SHA256.

-Fingerprint is used to connect the information recorded in Kosli - about environments, deployments and approval - to a matching artifact.
+Fingerprint is used to connect the information recorded in Kosli - about environments, deployments and approvals - to a matching artifact.

 You can also use the Kosli CLI to calculate the fingerprint of any artifact locally.
 See [kosli fingerprint](/client_reference/kosli_fingerprint/) for more details.